 If what you see in your saltwater aquarium is a green, feathery looking mass, it is probably green hair algae.
-Once green hair algae gets a foothold in a saltwater aquarium, it can soon cover everything in your tank if prompt measures are not taken.
+Once green hair alga has a foothold in a saltwater aquarium, it can soon cover everything in your tank if prompt measures are not taken.
 The cure for green hair algae is the same as the prevention: starve it into oblivion.
 Green hair algae require not only light but also nitrate and phosphate to survive.

 Nitrate can be introduced into an aquarium not only as the end product of the nitrogen cycling process (ammonia/nitrite/nitrate) but also via some brands of commercial sea salts and tap water.
 Phosphate (PO4) is a part of life on earth.
 Virtually every living thing contains some phosphate, and it can enter the tank in many ways.
-Fish & critter foods, tap water, and carbon are some of the phosphate generators in your tank.
+Fish and critter foods, tap water, and carbon are some of the phosphate generators in your tank.

 What You'll Need to Test Your Tank

 Gather these materials to test your tank water for nitrate and phosphate:

 If you have green hair algae in your tank, your phosphate is likely well above 0.05 mg/L, which is considered by many to be the lowest level at which green hair algae will grow.
 If you have green hair algae in your tank and your phosphate and nitrate tests read low or near zero, the algae in your tank could be eating and locking up the phosphate and nitrate so that they won't show up in a test.

 How to Reduce Phosphate

 The most common source of phosphate in an aquarium is from the freshwater used for top offs and water changes.
 In this case, doing water changes to reduce phosphate will only continue the problem unless the water source is changed.
 There are a few methods of reducing phosphate in your tank: